jbianco-prog/ArchiBak-for-ePO/README.md

 # Archive-BakFiles - PowerShell Backup Archiver
-> A robust PowerShell script that archives all `.bak` files found in a directory tree while preserving the original folder structure and generating a detailed manifest with MD5 checksums.
+> A robust PowerShell script that archives all `.bak` files found in a Trellix ePolicy Orechesrator directory tree while preserving the original folder structure and generating a detailed manifest with MD5 checksums.

 ## Features